Hyurl/sfn-worker/README.md

 ## Notes

-When you create a `new Worker`, a new worker process will be forked.
+When you create a `new Worker()`, a new worker process will be forked.
 You can keep a worker alive, so when it exits accidentally, a new one will be forked to replace it.

-This module is designed as convenient as it can, many of its methods can be used both in the master or in a worker process, and you can add event listeners and emit events both in the master or in the worker process.
+This module is designed as convenient as it can, many of its methods can be used both in the master or in a worker process, and you can add event listeners and emit events both in the master and in the worker process.

 This module uses predictable and user-defined IDs to differ workers, so you can always know which is which.

+The package supports any version of Node.js that higher than 4.0.0.

 ## Install